 Symptoms of Iliotibial Band Syndrome

-ITBS manifests as intense pain around the outside of the knee and/or the hip that’s felt all the way down of the leg—especially when running downhill or while using the stairs.
+ITBS manifests as intense pain around the outside of the hip or knee that’s felt all the way down of the leg—especially when running downhill or while using the stairs.

 At the first stage of the condition, you might feel a sensation of stinging on the outside of the knee—mimicking as knee injury but still, ITBS is completely different.